emailjs/emailjs-tcp-socket/README.md

 tcp-socket
 ==========

-This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to node.js and Chromium.
+This shim brings [Mozilla-flavored](https://developer.mozilla.org/en-US/docs/WebAPI/TCP_Socket) version of the [Raw Socket API](http://www.w3.org/TR/raw-sockets/) to node.js, Chromium apps, and websockets (via socket.io).
 Its purpose is to enable apps to use the same codebase in Firefox OS, Chrome OS, and on the server.

 [![Build Status](https://travis-ci.org/whiteout-io/tcp-socket.svg?branch=dev/umd)](https://travis-ci.org/whiteout-io/tcp-socket)

-Feel free to you include in your [Chrome Packaged App](http://developer.chrome.com/extensions/apps)!
+Feel free to include in your [Chrome App](http://developer.chrome.com/extensions/apps)!

 # Usage

-An example can be found in ```example/```:

-    1) cd example && node server.js
-    2) add the example-folder as a chrome app (chrome settings -> extensions -> check 'developer mode' -> load unpacked extension)
-    3) launch the extension
-    4) have fun with navigator.TCPSocket

 Include ```tcp-socket.js``` and ```forge``` in your markup.
 It will attach itself to the navigator object.